daenub/scroll-menu/README.md

 # 📜 scroll-menu

-A "simple" scroll menu using IntersectionObserver and smooth scrolling
+A scroll menu using IntersectionObserver and smooth scrolling

 ## Requirements